Cambridge Paleontologists trace the origins of animals

 Founded in 1819 'for the purpose of promoting scientific inquiry', The Cambridge Philosophical Society is an exciting hub for the promotion of scientific research, discussion, and learning.
 Discover more…

-In line with the core aim of 'keeping alive the spirit of inquiry’, the Society awards a number financial grants for future scientists, which include a three-year Research Fellowships, the Henslow Fellowship, in the fields of Natural Science, Engineering, Mathematics, Computer Science and Clinical Sciences.
+In line with the core aim of 'keeping alive the spirit of inquiry’, the Society awards a number financial grants for future scientists, which include a three-year Research Studentships, the Henslow Fellowship, in the fields of Natural Science, Engineering, Mathematics, Computer Science and Clinical Sciences.
 Travel Grants are for Fellows of the Society and help support researchers to attend conferences and visit laboratories.

 From Darwin’s paper on evolution to the development of stem cell research, publications from the Society continue to shape the scientific landscape.